Red Bull Racing: 2016 season

 Together Daniel Ricciardo and Max Verstappen won two races during the 2016 season with the Red Bull RB12.

-2016 in general was a much stronger season for Red Bull Racing than 2015, especially after Max Verstappen replaced Daniil Kvyat.
-This may be because Daniel Ricciardo was pushed much more by Verstappen than he was by Kvyat, Ricciardo stating he has learned from Verstappen's driving techniques to improve as a driver.
+2016 was a much stronger season for Red Bull Racing than 2015, especially after Max Verstappen replaced Daniil Kvyat.
+Ricciardo stated that he learned from Verstappen's driving techniques to improve as a driver.
 Red Bull would go on to collect podium finishes with Max Verstappen in Austria and Silverstone, with Daniel Ricciardo in Monaco, Budapest and in Singapore, with both Verstappen and Ricciardo being on the podium in Germany and Malaysia.
 Daniel Ricciardo collected his 4th career victory in Malaysia after Lewis Hamilton's engine failure.
 Verstappen had challenged for the victory but was compromised due to an incident at the start between Vettel and Rosberg leading to Verstappen referring to Vettel as 'crazy'.
 This incident was the latest flare-up between Vettel and Verstappen after the two disagreed over a first corner collision at the Belgian Grand Prix which resulted in Max failing to score at a race where he started on the front row, outqualifying his teammate for only the 2nd time, in which a large number of Dutch fans had travelled to see him race.

 Towards the end of the Brazilian Grand Prix Verstappen dropped to 14th after changing back to wet tyres.
-He then gained 11 places in the closing 16 laps finishing in third place.
+He then gained 11 places in the closing 16 laps to finish in third place.

 Red Bull Racing finished second in the Constructors' Championship that year, with Daniel Ricciardo taking third in the Drivers' Championship.